• About WordPress

 Some blogs talk about washing your clothes in the sink or packing a Scrubba bag to help you do laundry each night, but in my experience, I was too exhausted from walking all day to worry about anything beyond a quick shower, a hot meal and falling into bed.

 I think the main reason I hated my first Camino was because I was wearing the wrong footwear.
 Learn from my mistakes and DON’T wear hiking boots.
-Instead, opt for something like what I wore for my second Camino: Altra Women’s Torin 4 Road Running Shoe.
+Instead of a pair of boots, opt for something like what I wore for my second Camino: Altra Women’s Torin 4 Road Running Shoe.
 I loved the zero-drop design, and they kept my feet dry for a lot longer than I thought possible for a sneaker.

 You might be tempted to buy “waterproof” footwear but just know nothing (aside from galoshes, I suppose) will keep your feet completely dry when you’re walking in a downpour for seven hours.
-So, don’t sacrifice comfort for what are most likely false promises.
+So, don’t forgo a comfortable pair of hiking shoes or trail runners for what are most likely false promises.

 Shower sandals